-Peeping Tom terrorizing women in Midtown Sacramento
+Peeping Tom terrorizing women in midtown Sacramento

-"I'm absolutely terrified and angry at the same time," said Midtown resident Monique Moffett.
+"I'm absolutely terrified and angry at the same time," Monique Moffett, a midtown resident, said.

 It started with a very unwanted “gift” left outside of Moffett’s home.